-Editor’s Note: Due to significant uncertainty about the effect of the COVID-19 pandemic on the outlook for GDP and federal legislation, we are temporarily suspending the near-term forecast of the FIM.
-It will be resume in coming months.
+Editor’s Note: On June 26, we reinstated the near-term forecast of the FIM.
+The forecast now incorporates recent federal legislation and spending due to the COVID-19 pandemic.
+We have also changed some of our assumptions to match the current state.
+See below for more information.
+As more information about spending and outlays becomes available, we will continue to update the FIM.

-TAKEAWAYS FROM THE FIRST QUARTER OF 2020 By Kadija Yilla and Louise Sheiner
+TAKEAWAYS FROM THE FIRST QUARTER OF 2020 & LOOKING FORWARD IN 2020 AND 2021 By Kadija Yilla and Louise Sheiner

-Local, state, and federal spending and tax policies had little effect on the growth in inflation-adjusted Gross Domestic Product (GDP) in the first quarter of 2020, boosting it just 0.17 percentage point relative to its longer-run potential, according to the Hutchins Center Fiscal Impact Measure.
+Local, state, and federal spending and tax policies had little effect on the growth in inflation-adjusted Gross Domestic Product (GDP) in the first quarter of 2020, boosting it just 0.23 percentage point relative to its longer-run potential, according to the Hutchins Center Fiscal Impact Measure.
 Reflecting the onset of the COVID pandemic, GDP fell at an inflation-adjusted annual rate of 5.0 percent, according to the latest government estimate.

-Real federal purchases rose at an annual rate of 1.9 percent in the first quarter, driven primarily by increases in nondefense spending.
-After several years of more robust growth, real state and local government purchases rose just 0.2 percent in the first quarter, a combination of an almost 1 percent decline in consumption expenditures offset by a 6.5 percent increase in investment spending.
-Tax and transfer policies added to the pace of growth this quarter, contributing 0.35 percentage point to the FIM.
+Real federal purchases rose at an annual rate of 2.0 percent in the first quarter, driven primarily by increases in nondefense spending.
+After several years of more robust growth, real state and local government purchases rose just 0.5 percent in the first quarter, a combination of a 1 percent decline in consumption expenditures largely offset by a 8.5 percent increase in investment spending.
+Policies relating to taxes, transfers, and subsidies added to the pace of growth this quarter, contributing 0.39 percentage point to the FIM.